ctozzi/kontena/docs/core-concepts/networking.md

 ## Host Node

-A host Node is a (physical or virtual) machine running the Docker Engine and Kontena Agent.
+A host Node is a physical or virtual machine running the Docker Engine and Kontena Agent.
-The Kontena Agent runs as a Docker container, and controls the Docker Engine to manage infrastructure Containers and Service Containers.
+The Kontena Agent runs as a Docker container and controls the Docker Engine to manage infrastructure Containers and Service Containers.

 ### Node Network Addresses
 Each host Node has a total of four different network addresses: